 Each of these has a significant impact on a diamond’s price, especially when it’s a large stone like a four carat diamond.
 This is because factors like color, clarity and cut quality can be more visible in a four carat diamond than in a smaller stone.

-For example, this 4.02 carat, J color, VS2 clarity round diamond costs $45,700.
-Meanwhile, this D color diamond, which is identical in clarity and cut quality with a virtually identical carat weight, is priced at $108,760.
+For example, this 4.01 carat, J color, VS1 clarity round diamond from James Allen costs $47,230.
+Meanwhile, this E color diamond from James Allen, which is identical in cut quality with a very similar carat weight and just one clarity grade lower, is priced at $104,790.

 At the highest color and clarity grades, a four carat diamond can have a retail worth of as much as $250,000 or more.
-For example, this 4.05 carat, D color, IF clarity round brilliant cut diamond costs $276,061 — more than six times the price of the J color, VS2 diamond mentioned above.
+For example, this 4.07 carat, D color, IF clarity round brilliant cut diamond from Blue Nile costs $250,278 — more than five times the price of the J color, VS1 diamond mentioned above.